William Campbell (general): Burial and legacy

 William Campbell died, probably of a heart attack, at "Rocky Mills" plantation in Hanover County, the residence of his wife's half-brother, where he was taken to after incurring a fever and chest pains while campaigning in eastern Virginia in July and August 1781.
 In 1832, his remains were reburied in the Aspenvale Cemetery (near present-day Marion, Smyth County, Virginia), alongside his widow, Elizabeth Campbell "Madam" Russell.
-She had remarried, to William Russell, a member of the Convention of 1776 and became involved in a controversy between Russell and her first husband's cousin, Arthur Campbell, also a member of the Convention of 17776.
+She had remarried, to William Russell, a member of the Convention of 1776 and became involved in a controversy between Russell and her first husband's cousin, Arthur Campbell, also a member of the Convention of 1776 and sometimes delegate from Washington County.
 The cemetery is a Virginia Historic Landmark, with soldiers from six different wars interred there.

 Campbell County, Virginia, is named for General Campbell, as is one of the county's schools, William Campbell Combined School.

 In her later years, Elizabeth founded the Madam Russell Methodist Church.